 Battery life is always important to consider when taking the plunge for a new phone – especially if you find yourself listening to a lot of music throughout the course of your day.
 If that's the case, you may want to consider a phone with a giant battery, something lots of manufacturers are now offering.
-Options like the Moto G7 Power, OnePlus 7 and Huawei Mate 20 Pro, to name just a few.
+Options like the Moto G7 Power and Huawei Mate 20 Pro, to name just a couple.

 How much should I spend on a new phone?